8 min read

 What is the difference between SEO and Google Ads?

-SEO generates organic traffic by optimizing your site to rank higher.
-Google Ads generates paid traffic by bidding on keywords.
-SEO compounds over time.
-Ads stop when you stop paying.
+SEO generates organic traffic by optimizing your site to rank higher in unpaid search results.
+Google Ads generates paid traffic by bidding on keywords in an auction.
+SEO compounds over time, meaning your investment builds lasting value.
+Ads stop producing the moment you stop paying.
+Both target people actively searching for your services, but they reach those people through different mechanisms.

 Which is better for a small business, SEO or PPC?